suryadesu/MCIWidGeT/README.md

-This project is a tool to find definite integrals using Monte Carlo Uniform Sampling
+This project is a tool to find definite integrals using Monte Carlo Uniform Sampling.